piku/piku/docs/INSTALL.md

 ### Raspbian Wheezy

+> **Warning:**
+> This OS release is no longer supported and these instructions are kept for reference purposes only.

 Since Raspbian Wheezy is a fairly old distribution by now, its `uwsgi-*` packages are completely outdated (and depend on Python 2.6), so we have to compile and install our own version, as well as using an old-style `init` script to have it start automatically upon boot.

 ```bash